Michael77/identify-type/README.md

 ## Documentation

 All functions accept an argument of any type and return a boolean indicating the answer to the query.
+If using TypeScript, types are also narrowed using type predicates.

 ### `isNumber`